qwc-services/qwc-services.github.io/src/topics/Search.md

   }
 ```

+*Note*: `qgis` provider searches are exposed to the search field only if no `fields` are specified (i.e. single input search).
+The `FeatureSearch` plugin on the other hand will list all `qgis` provider searches.

 Here, each field will provide a value which is substituted in the expression.
 Any [HTML Input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) type is supported (i.e. `text`, `number`, `range`, ...), with options depending on the input type.

 In addition, the `select` field type is supported to display a ComboBox.
 You can specify the options: